 Performance is at the heart of the Department of Music, from the multi-genre Concert Series to our many student ensembles.
-The University's portfolio of four venues offers a range of strengths for different types and styles of performance.
+The University's portfolio of five venues offers a range of strengths for different types and styles of performance.

 Set in the stunning Edwardian Grade II listed Firth Court, Firth Hall is a beautiful 380-seater recital hall with a spacious stage.
 With its high vaulted ceiling, large leaded windows and oak panelling the Hall lends itself perfectly to a musical setting.

 It is the home of the University’s multi-genre Concert Series which boasts over 100 concerts and musical events involving scores of international and award-winning performers, a kaleidoscope of choirs, collectives, composers, conductors, and many different ensembles.

 Firth Hall is also our main rehearsal space for large ensembles.

 The elaborately decorated Mappin Hall is situated within a grade II-listed building named after Sir Frederick Mappin (1821–1910) who was a Sheffield factory owner and politician who supported the formation of the University of Sheffield.
 The building was recently refurbished in early 2020 with Mappin Hall retaining its historical significance.

 The hall is used for performance lectures, workshops and guest masterclasses, and is ideal for both solo and band collaborations.

 The Octagon is the University's most flexible performance space with modular staging, comprehensive technical infrastructure, and seating for up to 1230 and is the ideal setting for ambitious multimedia performances.

 This multi-purpose venue is located at the heart of the University campus with excellent transport links and nearby multi-storey car park.
 Technical specifications are available.